oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 Connection keepalive SHOULD be handled natively by the underlying QUIC transport layer, with both the client and server maintaining their own keepalive traffic.

 - End-to-End Delivery:

-Because QUIC keepalive is end-to-end, the keepalive packets are delivered directly between the endpoints without the risk of being intercepted or terminated by intermediaries like proxies, NAT gateways, or load balancers.
+QUIC PING frames are encrypted and opaque to intermediaries — proxies, NAT gateways, and load balancers cannot inspect or modify their content.
+However, the UDP packets carrying these frames may still timeout in middleboxes.
+RFC 9000 §10.1.2 notes that middleboxes may expire UDP state earlier than the negotiated idle timeout, which is why periodic keepalive traffic is necessary.

 - Simplified Implementation: